jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Double constrictor knot (or slipped variant).**
 This binding serves well as a simple pole hitch.

-- **[Schwabisch hitch.][schwabisch-hitch]**
+- **[Safety-belt hitch][safety-belt-hitch] (magnus variant).**
-A modern friction hitch that grips well when loaded.
-Use in place of safety-belt hitch for attachment to a life-support line.
+A good friction hitch.
+Grips superbly when loaded; slideable otherwise.
+Use for attachment to a life-support line.

-- **Schwabisch loop.**
+- **Taut-line hitch (magnus safety-belt variant).**
-An adjustable loop formed by tying a Schwabisch hitch around its own standing part.
+An adjustable loop formed by tying a magnus safety-belt hitch around its own standing part.
 Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.
-{:#schwabisch-loop}
+{:#sublieutenants-hitch}

 - **Trucker’s hitch (Reeder variant).**
 Use this compound hitch to secure a heavy load.